the lake house STORY

 Located on the edge of the beautiful and serene Lake Hood, The Lake House Restaurant, Bar and Venue is beautifully positioned to cater to your dining and entertaining pleasure.

 Our food and drink menus compliment the fantastic location and we use local produce where ever we can.
 We are lucky to be able to have close at hand some of the best food and beverage produce in New Zealand.
-Try our divine cheese from local cheese factory Talbot Cheeses, Southern Alps bred Salmon, Canterbury Lamb, bread from our local bakery baked fresh daily, Waitoa Free Range Chicken and local bred Wakanui steaks.
+Try our Oceans Brisket from Mid Canterbury, Black Angus from Riverlands, divine cheese from local cheese factory Talbot Forest Cheeses, Canterbury Lamb, bread from our local bakery baked fresh daily, Waitoa Free Range Chicken and local bred Wakanui steaks.

 A separate bar area inside and a large alfresco deck overlooking the lake and the alps is perfectly suited to those looking for a more casual lunch, coffee and cake or a perfect spot to watch the sun go down while having a craft beer or a fruity local wine with a heavenly platter.